MK2112/dreamStride/README.md

    - Run evaluation: `python dreamer.py --env spot-walk --algo Dreamerv2 --exp spot-webots --evaluate`
    - If you have a CUDA-compatible GPU, you can add the `--gpu` flag to the command to use it.

+You can list supported environment prefixes via:
+`python dreamer.py --list-envs`

+You can also select a different JSON config file via:
+`python dreamer.py --config path/to/config.json ...`

+For training progress visualization, you can additionally enable TensorBoard logging (scalars + videos) via:
+`python dreamer.py --tensorboard ...`

 ## Implementation Details

 This implementation aims to integrate the operation of the DayDreamer algorithm with the WeBots platform